-LA CROSSE, Wis - High Today: 15F / Low Tonight: 0F - Last updated Tuesday, January 16, 2018 at 6:50 PM...
+LA CROSSE, Wis - High Today: to / Low Tonight: 14F - Last updated Wednesday, February 21, 2018 at 6:50 PM...

-Have a great night! -Cory Malles
+Have a great night and be sure to check later forecasts! -Cory Malles

 Note: The Stormteam is proud to announce our new weather app.
 It's called the News8000 First Alert Weather App.
 It's a free app and available in both the Apple and Android app stores.
 With it, you get automatic warnings, our 8 Day Forecast, an hourly forecast, current conditions and our morning and evening weather discussions.
 What sets our app apart is we have the ability to send out video updates.
 We can tailor them for your county, your town or even locations as small as baseball fields.
 The app will also allow you to stream our newscasts.
 We are very proud of this state of the art app and invite you to download it and give it a try.
 As always, we are always looking for feedback on how to make it work better for you.

 - Carfentanyl makes its way to La Crosse, leading to more doses of Narcan

 - Heart attack survivor praises exercise as life-changing

 - La Crosse man charged with assault, woman hid in gas station

 - Car goes through ice on Lake Onalaska, owner rescued